dhiway/cord/README.md

 By offering these distinct runtimes, CORD provides a versatile foundation tailored to meet the specific needs of various industries and applications, enhancing its ability to deliver effective networked public services.

+Looking for a map of the Origin components (entity, registry, packet, token) and how developers interact with them?
+See `docs/origin-overview.md` plus the SDK operations guide in `docs/sdk/operations.md`.

 ## Get Started

 The first step in becoming a blockchain developer with CORD is to learn how to compile and launch a single local blockchain node.
 In this tutorial, you'll build and start a single node blockchain using the CORD framework.